ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2022-08-01/types.md

 ## StorageProfile
 ### Properties
-* **dataDisks**: [DataDisk](#datadisk)[]: Specifies the parameters that are used to add a data disk to a virtual machine. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/managed-disks-overview).
+* **dataDisks**: [DataDisk](#datadisk)[]: Specifies the parameters that are used to add a data disk to a virtual machine.
+For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/managed-disks-overview).
-* **diskControllerType**: 'NVMe' | 'SCSI' | string: Specifies the disk controller type configured for the VM. <br><br>NOTE: This property will be set to the default disk controller type if not specified provided virtual machine is being created as a hyperVGeneration: V2 based on the capabilities of the operating system disk and VM size from the the specified minimum api version. <br>You need to deallocate the VM before updating its disk controller type unless you are updating the VM size in the VM configuration which implicitly deallocates and reallocates the VM. <br><br> Minimum api-version: 2022-08-01
+* **diskControllerType**: 'NVMe' | 'SCSI' | string: Specifies the disk controller type configured for the VM.
+NOTE: This property will be set to the default disk controller type if not specified provided virtual machine is being created as a hyperVGeneration: V2 based on the capabilities of the operating system disk and VM size from the the specified minimum api version.
+You need to deallocate the VM before updating its disk controller type unless you are updating the VM size in the VM configuration which implicitly deallocates and reallocates the VM.
+Minimum api-version: 2022-08-01
 * **imageReference**: [ImageReference](#imagereference): Specifies information about the image to use.
 You can specify information about platform images, marketplace images, or virtual machine images.
 This element is required when you want to use a platform image, marketplace image, or virtual machine image, but is not used in other creation operations.
-* **osDisk**: [OSDisk](#osdisk): Specifies information about the operating system disk used by the virtual machine. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/managed-disks-overview).
+* **osDisk**: [OSDisk](#osdisk): Specifies information about the operating system disk used by the virtual machine.
+For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/managed-disks-overview).

 ## SubResource
 ### Properties